 - Site development.
 Similar to supermarkets, food hubs require strategic site development to ensure that they efficiently and equitably connect producers to distributors and/or consumers in a specified geographic area.
 Food hubs often necessitate cold storage and space for processing, distribution, and marketing, so choosing a site suitable for a food hub requires knowledge of the local food system.

 - Economic sustainability.
 Depending on the model, food hubs have to attract food producers, distributors, and/or consumers to be sustainable over time.
 Food hubs can take several years to achieve financial profitability.

 - Rely on proven and documented business strategies.
 Similar to other forms of healthy food retail, food hubs can benefit from comprehensive business plans.
 These enterprises can tap into targeted technical assistance programs that advise participants about how to increase their earning potential.
 Existing small business development training programs can also help food hubs improve their marketing strategies to increase their profitability.

-- Collect high quality operational and financial data.
+- Collect high-quality operational and financial data.
 Investing in data systems and processes is important to track progress, evaluate performance, and make improvements each year.
-As food hubs grow in time and experience, data can help to strengthen operations and inform decisions around pricing and staffing.
+As food hubs grow over time and in experience, data can help to strengthen operations and inform decisions around pricing and staffing.

 - Develop policies to support food hubs.
-In addition to city and statewide financing initiatives that support fresh food projects across the country, there are also non-funding policies supporting food hubs in underserved communities, see Policy Efforts.
+In addition to city and statewide financing initiatives that support fresh food projects across the country, non-funding policies also support food hubs in underserved communities, see View Policy Efforts by State.